Ferns & Focus

 Anthuriums thrive in bright, indirect light.
 Placing them near a window with filtered light is ideal.
 Avoid direct sunlight, as it can scorch the waxy leaves, while too little light will prevent the plant from producing its signature colorful spathes.

 Keep the soil consistently moist but not waterlogged.
 Water when the top inch of soil feels dry to the touch.
-Ensure the pot has excellent drainage to prevent root rot, which is the plant’s most common ailment.
+Use a planter with drainage holes to prevent root rot, which is the plant’s most common ailment.

 Humidity and Temperature